TheAntiscamGroup/AntiScamBotSite/privacy.md

 #### Trusted approvers

-Have access to some basic information when the bot is first added to a server.
-Some of this information does overlaps with data we do have to store to maintain the bot's ability to work.
+Have access to some basic server information when the bot is first added to a server.
+Some of this information does overlap with the data we store to maintain the bot's ability to work.
 However, the scenario in which Trusted Approvers are able to see this information is limited to the first time the bot is installed until the bot is fully activated.

-To make it easier to visualize, this data is separated based on what is stored internally and what is showed in transit.
-Just as a refresher.

-Stored:

-* Server Name
-* Server ID
-* Server Owner Handle
-* Who requested the server activated

-Not Stored:

-* Server Icon
-* Approx size of the server

 ---